vcfvct/aws-exam/README.md

 ## Cloudwatch
 * basic metric every 5 min, and detailed metrics every 1 min.
 NOTE: no detail support for service other than `RDS/EC2/ASG/ELB/R53`, and ASG is detail by default
-* basic ec2 monitoring: cpu, disk, status, nework.
+* basic ec2 monitoring: cpu, disk, status, network.
 Memory usage is customise metrics.
 * system status check is for Host(phiscal), to fix, start and stop the instance so it runs in a new physical host.  and Instance status check is for VM, to fix, reboot/modify OS. .
-* cloudwatch file can store logs upto 15 month.
+* cloudwatch file can store logs up to 15 month.
-* EBS Volume status check, warning(degraded but still functionning), impaired(statlled/Not Available).
+* EBS Volume status check, warning(degraded but still functioning), impaired(stalled/Not Available).
 * elasticCache, eviction monitoring(redis can only scale out, memcached can out/up). concurrency monitoring
 * `mon-disable-alarm-actions` to disable all actions for the specific alarms. `mon-set-alarm-state` command to temporarily changes the alarm state of the specified alarm, `ALARM, OK or INSUFFICIENT_DATA`.
 * when sending data to metrics, if no data in some period, it is still recommended to send `0` instead of no value to monitor the health of the application
 * use `statistic-values` parameter for **put-metric-data** when sending aggregate data.
 8KB for HTTP GET requests and 40KB for HTTP POST requests
 * data can be 2 weeks in the past and 2 hours into the future.
+* CloudWatch supports Sum, Min,Max, Sample Data and Average statistics aggregation.

 ## DR
 * large RTO/RPO to small:
-  * backup&retore, backup data to S3/Glacier, and restore when DR.
+  * backup&restore, backup data to S3/Glacier, and restore when DR.
-  * Pilot Light(RDS/AD replicated andelastc IP/ENI Or R53+ELB),
+  * Pilot Light(RDS/AD replicated and elastic IP/ENI Or R53+ELB),
   * Warm Standby, run a mini version live all the time. when DR, scale up/out
   * Multi-Site. active-active, both running at the same time. still write to the main DB. failover to backup db when DR.